 4. Where do I Place the Pot?

-Always keep in mind that peonies require a sunlight of minimum 6 hours daily to grow and bloom up to the expectation.
+Always keep in mind that peonies require sunlight of a minimum of 6 hours daily to grow and bloom up to the expectation.
 So, place the potted peonies in such a location that gets enough sunlight.Try to avoid such locations that have excess rainfall.
-Because if the soil surface of the pot gets soggy, the root will start to rot and that will yield less flower.Never place the potted peonies in a darker shade.
-Avoid any barrier that blocks adequate sunlight.Keep a distance of minimum 1 or 2 feet between each pot.
-This will allow better air circulation between the plants.Try to keep the pot away from herbivorous and pet animals.
+Because the soil surface of the pot gets soggy, the root will start to rot and that will yield fewer flowers.Never place the potted peonies in a darker shade.
+Avoid any barrier that blocks adequate sunlight.Keep a distance of a minimum of 1 or 2 feet between each pot.
+This will allow for better air circulation between the plants.Try to keep the pot away from herbivorous and pet animals.
 You may keep them on an elevated platform or can use a fence to protect them.

 5. Add nutrients and fertilizers to the soil